sillsdev/TheCombine/docs/user_guide/docs/goals.es.md

   categoría gramatical específica (p. ej., nombre propio o verbo transitivo).

 ![Fusionar duplicados acepción con definiciones y parte de la oración](../images/mergeSenseDefinitionsPartOfSpeech.png){.center}

+!!! note "Nota"

+A sense can only have one part of speech.
+If two senses are merged that have different parts of speech in the same general category, the parts of speech will be combined, separated by a semicolon (;).
+However, if they have different general categories, only the first one is preserved.

 #### Entradas y acepciones protegidas